 The effect, if any, of any of these transactions and activities on the market price of our common stock will depend in part on market conditions and cannot be ascertained at this time, but any of these activities could adversely affect the value of our common stock.
 For further information regarding the mechanics of our capped call transaction refer to our discussion in the Liquidity and Capital Resources section of Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 14, "Convertible Notes and Term Loans" in Item 8, "Financial Statements and Supplementary Data" of this Annual Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 16, Term Loan and Convertible Senior Notes, to the Consolidated Financial Statements included in Item 8.